iimez/lllms/README.md

   listen: {
     port: 3000,
   },
   // Limit how many completions can be processed concurrently.
-  // If its exceeded, requests will stall until a slot is free.
+If its exceeded, requests will stall until a slot is free.
+  // Only relevant for multiple cpu instances, only one gpu instance can run at a time.
   concurrency: 2,
   // Custom model directory, defaults to `~/.cache/lllms`
   // modelsDir: '/path/to/models',
   models: {
     // Model names can use a-zA-Z0-9_:\-
     'phi3-mini-4k': {
-      // Model weights may be specified only by url.
+      // Model weights may be specified by url only
       url: 'https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/resolve/main/Phi-3-mini-4k-instruct-q4.gguf',
+      // .. or by file path:
       // file: 'Phi-3-mini-4k-instruct-q4.gguf', // resolves to /path/to/models/Phi-3-mini-4k-instruct-q4.gguf
       // file: '~/Phi-3-mini-4k-instruct-q4.gguf', // resolves to /home/user/Phi-3-mini-4k-instruct-q4.gguf
       // file: '/home/user/models/Phi-3-mini-4k-instruct-q4.gguf',
+      // Choose between node-llama-cpp or gpt4all.
       engine: 'node-llama-cpp',
+      engineOptions: {
+        // GPU will be enabled automatically, but models can be forced to always run on gpu by setting to true.
+        // Note that both engines currently do not support running multiple models on gpu at the same time.
+        // Requests will stall until a gpu slot is free and context cannot be reused if theres multiple sessions going on.
+        gpu: true,
+        batchSize: 512,
+        cpuThreads: 4,
+        memLock: true, // Only supported for node-llama-cpp.
+      },
+      // contextSize: 4096, // Maximum context size.
+Will be determined automatically if not set.
+      maxInstances: 2, // Set this to how many sessions you expect to run concurrently.
       // Per default download will begin only once the first request comes in.
-      maxInstances: 2,
-      // minInstances: 1, // Uncomment to download on startup and immediately load an instance.
+      minInstances: 1, // Uncomment to download on startup and immediately prepare an instance.
+      ttl: 300, // Time to live in seconds.
+Instances of this model will be disposed after this time of inactivity.
     },
   },
 })